 Foundations for the future

-In Egypt and Tunisia, two young women, both named Rabaa, have embraced their roles as reproductive health trainers.
-They now empower their peers with the knowledge needed to grasp their rights, prioritize their health and well-being, and to themselves become unwavering advocates for health and dignity.
+In Egypt, Rabaa, has embraced her role as reproductive health trainer.
+She now empowers her peers with the knowledge needed to grasp their rights, prioritize their health and well-being, and to themselves become unwavering advocates for health and dignity.

 Read more